mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/statcounter_derived/README.md

 ### Idempotency

 The pipeline processes date ranges one day at a time, mapping each to a single BigQuery partition overwrite — re-running any date replaces its partition cleanly with no duplicate rows.
+Because each date is self-contained, you can safely resume a backfill by narrowing the date range to only the failed dates listed in the end-of-run summary.

 ### Response Validation